-At Ancoma Scales, we know that interruptions and delays negatively affect productivity and profitability in the vessel weighing industry.
+At Ancoma Scales, we know that interruptions and delays negatively affect productivity and profitability.
 That’s why we offer a number of truck scale services to keep your business running as smoothly and as efficiently as possible.

 Having a scheduled preventative maintenance program is a crucial step in extending the life of your truck scale.
 However, there are certain measures you can take to help keep your equipment accurate and reliable.

-1. Inspect your equipment.
-It’s important to properly examine you truck scale on a regular basis for any signs of damage, deterioration or rusting.
-Routinely inspecting the foundation, load cells, junction boxes, weighbridge, wiring and terminal will go a long way in keeping your truck scale in good working condition.
+Inspect your equipment.
+It’s important to properly examine you truck scale on a regular basis for any signs of damage, dirt build-up, deterioration or rusting.
+Routinely inspecting the foundation, load cells, junction boxes, weighbridge, wiring and terminal strips will go a long way in keeping your truck scale in good working condition.

 Check your load cell assemblies often.
 The load cells must remain completely free from debris at all times in order to accurately measure the force that’s being applied to them.
 Be sure to remove any and all foreign materials that might cause inaccuracies such as ice and snow, sand and dirt and spilled goods like gravel and scrap metal.